Get your coin. Make rent.

 - Name and a quick snippet of description are located on front and back.

 - The Big Secret is something that everybody in the writer’s room knows, but that all or most of the other roommates don’t know.
-Make it clear that it’s actually encouraged for the players to talk about the big secret with one another!
+It’s actually encouraged for the players to talk about the big secret with one another!
 That creates the possibility for dramatic irony down the line.

 Choose an Episode

-Once everyone has chosen a character, the next step is to take a look at the Episode Guide and decide what episode you’re about to play.
-Each episode is just a few lines of description, which introduces a huge expense that would naturally lead to arguing among the roommates.
+Once everyone has chosen a character, the next step is to take a look at the Episode Guide and choose which episode you’re going to play.
+There’s an Episode Guide reference card, and you’ll also find a more extended list below.
+Each episode introduces a huge expense that will inevitably lead to arguing among the roommates, as well as a handful of questions to lead you toward some interesting A Plot and B Plot possibilities.

-One of the reference cards lists two great starter episodes: The Rent and The Flood.
 If you’re introducing people to the game for the first time, The Rent is a perfect pilot episode to start with.
-You can also see more episodes listed below.

 Episode Guide